psuzn/PyApk/README.md

 # PyApk

-Small python program to install all apks on a directory(including apks in sub-directory of it) in your pc to android phone using Android Debugging Bridge(ADB) interface.
+Small python program to install all apks on a directory(including apks in sub-directory of it) in your pc to and

 When you prefer to backup only /data/app/ directory for the applications  rather than entire /data/ partition,it is real pain to install all the apks(50+ in my case) manually.